s-urbaniak/dcos/README.md

     $ docker exec master tail /var/log/mesos-master/current

-Replace "meosos-master" with either "mesos-slave" or "zk" to tail the logs from the other daemons.
+Replace "mesos-master" with either "mesos-slave" or "zk" to tail the logs from the other daemons.